Your browser is out-of-date!

 Sept 2025

-Local Government (Auckland Council) (Transport Governance) Amendment Bill introduced
+Local Government (Auckland Council) (Transport Governance) Amendment Bill introduced and referred to Select Committee

 On 5 September 2025, the Local Government (Auckland Council) (Transport Governance) Amendment Bill was introduced to Parliament by the Minister for Transport, Hon Chris Bishop.